This guest post is by Pamela, a single adoptive mother.

 YIKES!!!!!
 I tried to change her perspective.
 I tried to educate her.
 For one thing, a woman isn’t a birthmother until she signs the adoption papers, terminating her parental rights.

-Today is Mother’s Day.
+Mother’s Day will always be special to me.
 It is a day when I am amazed by how much my boys have grown and changed.
 It is a day when I remember the circumstances of their births.
 It is a day when I remember the pain their birth moms feel daily, but more greatly on this day.

 “A child who was born to another woman calls me Mommy.
 The magnitude of that tragedy & the depth of that privilege are not lost on me.” -Jody Landers